gavinlyonsrepo/STM32_projects/STM32/ST7735_TFT/README.md

 ## Notes

-Timer16 and Usart are included just for the Frames per second test TestFPS.
+Timer16 and Usart are included just for the Frames per second test, TestFPS.